seleniumbase/SeleniumBase/README.md

 </details>

+<h3>🔵 Handling a restrictive CSP:</h3>

-🔵 Some websites have a restrictive [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to prevent users from loading jQuery and other external libraries onto their websites.
-If you need to use jQuery or another JS library on such a website, add ``--disable-csp`` on the command-line.
+🛑 Some websites have a restrictive [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to prevent users from loading jQuery and other external libraries onto their websites.
+If you need to use jQuery or another JS library on such a website, add ``--disable-csp`` as a ``pytest`` command-line option.

+<h3>🔵 More JavaScript fun:</h3>

 <div></div>
 <details>